 Grace – Voice, Violin

 Grace hails from Pleasant Grove, UT and graduated with a degree in Art History.
 She is a three-time national twin-fiddling champion, and has won many state and regional contests too.
 With a voice straight out of the 1920s, and fiddling that is out of this world, Grace is sure to simultaneously soothe your ears and boost your heart rate.
 She has also toured with the Charlie Jenkins band and the Clog America band.

 Lucy – Voice, Guitar

 According to her mom, Lucy has been singing ever since she was 9 months old in her crib.
 Lucy loves travelling and has spent more than 6 of her 30 years of life living overseas.
-Most of her time is spent chasing around her cute little baby, reading, doing yoga, and learning the violin.
+Most of her time is spent chasing around her children, reading, doing yoga, and learning the violin.

 Jordan – Banjo, Cello